-- Vision Zero - Equal transport increased safety for more types of road users irrespective of biomechanical or cognitive variations, as well as greater accessibility in both urban and rural areas. - Sustainability promoting efficient use through automation. - Productivity greater automation enables increased levels of vehicle utilisation, as well as allowing drivers to use journey time for other activities.
+• Equal transport - increased safety for more types of road users irrespective of biomechanical or cognitive variations, as well as greater accessibility in both urban

-The level of automation is expected to increase for a long time to come.
-This opens up new opportunities in vehicle design, transport solutions and utilisation; at the same time, it raises new safety issues that need to be addressed.
+• Sustainability - promoting efficient use through

+• Productivity - greater automation enables increased levels of vehicle utilisation, as well as allowing drivers to

 The implementation of automation and the development of transport solutions must not only be as safe as the transport solutions today but will also play a significant role in improving road safety in the long term.
 This development will involve a mix of manual vehicles and vehicles with various levels of automation sharing the roads for many years to come.
 To achieve Vision Zero, security solutions must be developed for this mix of vehicles.